clinicaloffice/edge-mpage/README.md

 # Clinical Office:MPage Edition Edge Template

+># *** THIS MPAGE TEMPLATE HAS BEEN RETIRED ***
+> Clinical Office: MPage Edition Version 4.0 has been released and due to a number of changes from both the Angular team and
+> the retiring of Internet Explorer support in Angular we have made the decision to remove support for Internet Explorer in all
+> current versions of Clinical Office: MPage Edition in favor of supporting the newest versions of Angular.
+>
+> While the edge-mpage template will work for your Angular MPage projects it will limit your ability to upgrade
+> Angular to a maximum version of Angular 14.
+>
+> It is highly recommended that you no longer use this template for your new MPage projects and instead use the
+> new mpage-template template found at https://github.com/clinicaloffice/mpage-template.
+>
+> The new template will allow use of the most current version of Angular as well as Clinical Office: MPage Edition.

 This template has been designed to get you up and running with a new Clinical Office MPage with as little effort as possible.

-This template will support any version of Angular 12 or higher and is to be used only in projects where the Microsoft Edge WebView controller is used as this project will not render in Internet Explorer.
+This template will support any version of Angular 13 - 14 and is to be used only in projects where the Microsoft Edge WebView controller is used as this project will not render in Internet Explorer.